 At the park, we hiked to a waterfall.
 We walked by a really old banyan tree and through a bamboo grove that had bamboo even taller than the grove in Japan (read: VERY tall).
 It took about an hour or so to get to the waterfall and it did not disappoint.
 The waterfall was tall and even kind of a little majestic.

 The first waterfall.
-The first waterfall.
 This banyan tree has roots for days.
-This banyan tree has roots for days.
-Bamboo grove Bamboo grove Brave treacherous rivers and possible flash floods for this waterfall?
-Sure, why not.
-Brave treacherous rivers and possible flash floods for this waterfall?
+Bamboo grove Brave treacherous rivers and possible flash floods for this waterfall?
 Sure, why not.

 Kaupo